idrinth-api-bench/cli/README.md

 ## [Issues](https://github.com/idrinth-api-bench/issues)

 This is the issue repository for a typescript framework meant to performance test anything even remotely rest-like and related tools.

+## Set-Up

+- Install dependencies with `npm ci`
+- Run the language file setup using `npm run language`

 ## What does this project do?